gartunius/gartunius.github.io/MdFiles/content/index.md

 # About Me

-I'm just a computer science student, who wants a place to share/"teach"(I've heard that explaining stuff helps with learning) the things I learn both in class, and on the Internet.
+I'm just a computer science student, who wants a place to share/"teach"(I've heard that explaining stuff helps with learning) the things I learn both in class, and on the Internet. (＾ω＾)